infovista-opensource/vistamart-datasource/README.md

 ## Dashboard examples

-Several dashboard example are available under the *examples*
+Several dashboard example are available under the *src/dashboards* folder.
+You may import them directly from Grafana when creating the datasource.

 ## Contributing